Crowdsourcing: Labor-related concerns

-America Online settled the case Hallissey et al v.
+America Online settled the case Hallissey et al. v.
 America Online, Inc. for $15 million in 2009, after unpaid moderators sued to be paid the minimum wage as employees under the U.S. Fair Labor Standards Act.

+Crowdsourcing has also been increasingly used in artificial intelligence training, where large datasets of human-labeled images or text are collected to improve machine learning models.

+Other concerns

+Besides insufficient compensation and other labor-related disputes, there have also been concerns regarding privacy violations, the hiring of vulnerable groups, breaches of anonymity, psychological damage, the encouragement of addictive behaviors, and more.
+Many but not all of the issues related to crowdworkes overlap with concerns related to content moderators.